knightazura/ghost-sdk/Git-workflow.md

 #### Check it passes the tests

-Run `grunt validate` to check that your work passes JSLint and the server-side mocha unit tests.
+Run `grunt validate` to check that your work passes jshint/jscs linting and the tests.
 If this fails, your PR will throw an error when submitted.

 #### Submit!